Ninja-Squad/globe42/README.md

 - Yarn as a package manager (see [here to install](https://yarnpkg.com/en/docs/install))

 Then in the `frontend` directory, run `yarn` to download the dependencies.
-Then run `ng serve` to start the app.
+Then run `ng serve -p proxy.conf.js` to start the app, using the proxy conf to reroute calls to `/api` to the backend.

+The application will be available on http://localhost:4200

+## Build

+To build the app, just run:

+    ./gradlew assemble

+This will build a standalone jar at `backend/build/libs/globe42.jar`, that you can run with:

+    java -jar backend/build/libs/globe42.jar

+And the full app runs on http://localhost:9000